JupiterJesus/SwitchManager/SwitchManager/Readme.md

 State is a drop-down list containing all possible "states" a title can be in.
 You can change any title to any state.
 States tell you (and the app) the current status of the title within your library.

-	Title Key Missing - The title is not downloaded and has no title key, so it can't be unlocked for play.
+	Preloadable - The title is not downloaded and has no title key, so it can't be unlocked for play.
 Metadata like size and icon will stil appear, though.
 	Unowned - Any title that has a title key but hasn't been downloaded, and isn't marked as New.
 The "default" status.
 	New - Signifies that the title was recently added to the library.
 Any titles added via update/load/paste title keys is marked as New.
-	Downloaded - The title's files have been downloaded, but there is no title key so it has not been unlocked for play.
+	Preloaded - The title's files have been downloaded, but there is no title key so it has not been unlocked for play.
 The Rom Path is always a directory because these are never packed as NSPs.
 	Owned - The title's files have been downloaded, its certificate and ticket have been generated and it is fully unlocked for play.
 It may or may not be packed into an NSP, so the Rom Path can be a directory or NSP file.
 	On Switch - Indicates that the title has been copied to your Switch's SD card.
 This must currently be manually triggered, but I hope to add functionality to copy files from the library to your Switch SD card and mark them as "On Switch".
 	Hidden - The title will not appear in the library list unless the Hidden filter is checked.
 Good for hiding games from other regions or languages, temporary betas or any titles you know you will never want to download.